AngeloFig/Portfolio/README.md

-# 🛡️ Angelo Figueroa Jr's Cybersecurity Portfolio
+# 🛡️ Angelo Figueroa Jr's Portfolio

 Welcome!
 This is a showcase of hands-on cybersecurity labs I’ve completed through the **TestOut Security Pro** certification, Google Cybersecurity Certificate, and my ongoing home lab development.
 These labs demonstrate real-world skills across several domains of cybersecurity.